 - Ignition coil fuse

 All cars today run electric fuel pumps; some will have more than one.
 The pump located in the fuel tank (most models) is designed to send the fuel from the back of the car where the gas tank is located to the engine.

 If the fuel pump fails, the engine will crank over and over but won’t start.

-Fuel pumps work hard and fail regularly.
-Most fuel pumps can be heard operating as the ignition key is turned to the “On position”.
-If you listen carefully you should hear a consistent buzz sound from the rear of the car.
+Fuel pumps work hard and fails regularly.
+Most fuel pumps can be heard operating as the ignition key is turned to the “On position.”
+If you listen carefully, you should hear a consistent buzz sound from the rear of the car.

 If you don’t hear any sound at all, it could be an indication of a faulty pump.
 If you haven’t already, go ahead and check the fuel pump fuse.

-Not all cars will have a distributor, it depends how old your car is, but dampness from laying up is common and it usually collects in places like the distributor cap.
+Not all cars will have a distributor, it depends on how old your car is, but dampness from laying up is common, and it usually collects in places like the distributor cap.